mayuresh098/Clean-water-AI/README.md

 # Clean-water-AI
-suing iot and AI to find and classify clean drinking water
+Using iot and AI to find and classify clean drinking water